pureskill714/ICT2101-Team-P1-6/README.md

             5.1.9) Click on the confirm merge button

-      5.2) Once dev branch merge with master branch is completed, create a new "rel-<version_num>" branch by development lead 5.2.1) git checkout -b "rel-<version_num>" dev
+      5.2) Once dev branch merge with master branch is completed, create a new "rel-<version_num>" branch by development lead 5.2.1) git checkout -b "rel_<version_num>" dev

   **6)  Hotfix branch:** <br>
   - As version have been release to public, hotfix have to been done fast and efficient.
-  - Create a `high-priority` issue on github project board wtih label hotfix and assign the specify developer and mention them in the commenet.
+  - Create a `high-priority` issue on github project board wtih label hotfix and assign the specify developer and mention them in the comment.
   - Conduct step 4 for for bug/issue fixes once done,
-  - Perform step 3 for merging hotfix feature back into dev
+  - Perform step 3 for merging hotfix feature back into dev and master branch
   - Once all done and review by development lead, development lead will closed the hotfix issues

 ## User Acceptance Test